garystafford/creative-analysis-claude-bedrock/README.md

 ### 2. Prompt Optimization

-Asking the foundation model to optimize the user's initial prompt based on the task and content.
+Asking the foundation model to optimize the user's sub-optimal initial prompt.

 Upload (4) JPEGs: